placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 This kind of knowledge strikes me as awfully close to the Christian model of sin.
 It does not require intention, consciousness, or even any unconscious mental content.
 It is simply demonstrated by a fact of character/action.
 This knowledge just _is_ the way we (would) conduct ourselves...since our conduct reveals implicit knowledge about our values...it reveals an understanding of what is beneficial/permissable and in what contexts.

 Just as our sin _is_ the fact that, were we alive in Christs time, we would eagerly nail him to the cross.
 It is a fact of the refusal to love...even if the _opportunity_ to express that fact---whether in Christ or Socrates---has not arisen yet.
 The opportunity is incidental to sin.
 Living in the Upper West Side, a white person may commit less actual microaggressions for sheer lack of opportunity.
-Their sins are no less for this.
+Their sins [[and their ignorance as well]] are no less for this.

 ------------